leviroth/prometheus/README.md

 This branch has the Lwt dependency completely removed and replaced with a very minimal `Cohttp_async` implementation of `Prometheus_app`.
-Along the way, I deleted all the metric types except for `Counter`.

-Think of this as an incredibly lazy fork minted for purposes of getting metrics up and running in an app that uses Async and only needs counters.
+Think of this as an incredibly lazy fork minted for purposes of getting metrics up and running in an app that uses Async.

 ---